Griffon26/stickyprints/README.md

 This program requires [openpyxl](https://pypi.python.org/pypi/openpyxl).

-If you want this script to be runnable from a central location without requiring users to install openpyxl, then do something like this:
+If you want this script to be runnable from a central location without requiring users to install openpyxl and its dependencies, then do something like this:

-1. Download a release of openpyxl & extract it to a temporary location
+1. Download [openpyxl](https://pypi.python.org/pypi/openpyxl) and extract it somewhere
 2. Move the openpyxl subdirectory that it contains to the directory that contains stickyprints.py
-3. Remove what remains of openpyxl in the temporary location
+3. Download [et_xmlfile](https://pypi.python.org/pypi/et_xmlfile) and extract it somewhere
+4. Move the et_xmlfile subdirectory that it contains to the directory that contains stickyprints.py
+5. Download [jdcal](https://pypi.python.org/pypi/jdcal) and extract it somewhere
+6. Move the jdcal.py file that it contains to the directory that contains stickyprints.py

 Now you should be able to run stickyprints.py without installing openpyxl